 “Matt, you’ll be working with Skot now,” said Skipper Joe.
 Skot wrapped one arm around my shoulders and gave me a “just-you-and-me-kid” squeeze, and I was in immediate hetero man-crush heaven.

 I seem to have been born to be a protege.
 My most significant friendships have been with guys a few years older than me.
 There was first grade, when third-grader Sean taught me about the joys of Universal monster movies and how to turn your eyelids inside out.
-There was seventh grade when ninth-grader Joey introduced me to Stephen King (he related the entire thousand-page plot of It to me on an epic cross-town walk from the library to the mall, and this was before the cheap, cheesy TV miniseries) and pretended to believe the lies I spun about all the middle-school tail I was getting.
-There was the previously-mentioned Brian Cunningham and his Chevy stepside in high school, and now there was Skot.
+There was seventh grade when ninth-grader Joey introduced me to Stephen King (he related the entire thousand-page plot of It to me on an epic cross-town walk from the library to the mall, and this was before the cheap, cheesy TV miniseries).
+There was the previously-mentioned Brian C. and his Chevy stepside in high school, and now there was Skot.

 Also coming on at four o’clock was Peyman, who worked his very first shift the day before when I had my smoky interview, and never let me forget he had four hours of “seniority” on me.
 Peyman was twenty, of indeterminate Middle Eastern ethnicity (Lebanese?
 Jordanian?
 He never would tell us.
 He actually kind of looked like Alan Cumming), intense and high-strung, and loved to make himself laugh.
 Later, I noticed if there was a particularly funny bit on something we were watching, he would make us rewind it and re-watch it no less than twenty times, laughing himself into tears, cramps, and near-incontinence.